- Message from the Principal

 - When entering, or leaving the parking lot, vehicles will form a single file lane and remain in the single file lane.

 - Drivers dropping off or picking up students will continuously move forward in the single file lane until the vehicle is positioned in the loading zones (between the 2 speed bumps).
 If you know your child is not always out right away, please park so you do not hold up the loading line.
 Students will be lined up 6 ft. apart at the designated cones.

 - Students must enter the car on the passenger side.
 If your car is not arranged this way please adjust your car seats.

-Once stopped between the 2 speed bumps, students can safely enter or exit the vehicle.
-Parent please stay in your car.
-If you child(ren) cannot load and unload without adult support, please park.
+Once stopped between the 2 speed bumps, students can safely enter or exit the vehicle., on the passenger side.
+Parents please stay in your car.

 - DO NOT park or leave your vehicle unattended in the Fire Lane